toddledev/documentation/docs/20-guides/101-datocms/index.md

 This query sorts data by creation date (descending) and retrieves titles, URL slugs, associated tags, and featured images, which will be used to create a basic blog card.

-To test this in a Nordcraft project, first obtain your API credentials.
+To test this in a Nordcraft project, you need to find your DatoCMS API credentials.

 From the DatoCMS dashboard, navigate to "Project Settings" in the top-right corner.
 Within this modal, select the "API Tokens" tab and then access the "Read-Only API Token".
 This token will be used for secure data retrieval in Nordcraft.